by Emily Newton

 Because microgrids are likely to become popular due to benefits like added grid resilience and reliability, interest in SSTs is likely to grow as well.

-Already, there are signs that major players in the renewable and smart grid space — like Amazon — are interested in the possibilities of SST technology in combination with microgrid infrastructure.
+Already, there are signs that major players in the renewable energy and smart grid space — like Amazon — are interested in the possibilities of SST technology in combination with microgrid infrastructure.

 In late October 2021, Austin-based Resilient Power, developer of a solid-state transformer, announced that it had closed a $5 million seed round.
 Investors in the company include Amazon’s Climate Pledge Fund and GS Futures, the venture capital arm of the GS Group conglomerate, a major South Korean energy investor.
 The company was previously funded by $3 million in grants from institutions including the U.S. Department of Energy and the Savannah River National Laboratory.